Keresley: Parish Church

 The Church of England parish church of Saint Thomas is just off the Tamworth Road (B4098).
 It was designed by the Gothic Revival architect Benjamin Ferrey in the Early English style and built in 1844–45.
 The bell tower has a ring of six bells.
 St Thomas's is a Grade II listed building.

 Public services and local amenities

 Coventry City Council is the local government body of the City of Coventry.
 The city is divided up into 18 Wards each with three councillors.

 Coventry forms part of the West Midlands Police force area.
 The neighbourhood policing team for Keresley, Coundon and Allesley are the Bablake neighbourhood team.

 Notable residents

 The actor Clive Owen and the cybernetics professor Kevin Warwick were born in Keresley.
 So was novelist Graham Joyce.

 Also from Keresley is Roddy 'Radiation' Byers guitarist of 1980s ska band The Specials.

-British Communist leader, trade unionist, and historian Graham Stevenson was born in Keresley.
+British Communist leader, trade unionist, and author Graham Stevenson was born in Keresley.

 William Tallon, nicknamed "Backstairs Billy", was a resident of the village as a teenager, prior to him joining the Royal Household in 1951.